jshumphrey/f1db/README.md

 #### Functional

 - `-r`, `--reload`: Delete the SQLite database file, and regenerate it from the downloaded CSV files.
 - `-d`, `--download`: Download a fresh copy of the CSV files from the Ergast API.
-Also rebuilds the database, as per `--reload`.
   - You'll want to do this if you're expecting the Ergast data to have changed, such as after the completion of a Grand Prix.
-  - If this is your first time running the program, you'll need to specify this argument so that the program has raw-data files to work with.

 #### Logging